 What Is a Stimulant?

 Stimulants speed up or “stimulate” the body’s systems, particularly the central nervous system.
 They produce feelings of euphoria and alertness, and they may accelerate heart rate and raise blood pressure.
-Other common side effects include loss of appetite and long periods of wakefulness.
+Other common side effects include loss of appetite and long periods of wakefulness.1

-Often, people engage in patterns of binge use with stimulants.
-Tolerance and dependence can rapidly develop.
+Often, people engage in patterns of binge use with stimulants.2 Tolerance and dependence can rapidly develop.
 Long-term use may lead to paranoia, panic, agitation, and aggression.
 Excessive doses of stimulants can result in dizziness, chest pain, vomiting, high fever, convulsions, cardiac arrest, and death.

 What Is a Depressant?

 On the other hand, depressants slow down or “depress” the central nervous system.
 They slow brain activity, resulting in a calming effect and feelings of drowsiness.
-Side effects may include light-headedness, dry mouth, blurred vision, impaired reaction time, difficulties with memory and movement, lowered blood pressure, and slowed breathing.
+Side effects may include light-headedness, dry mouth, blurred vision, impaired reaction time, difficulties with memory and movement, lowered blood pressure, and slowed breathing.3

-Is Alcohol a Stimulant, or Is Alcohol a Depressant?
+Is Alcohol a Stimulant or a Depressant?

-Stimulant Effects of Alcohol
+Stimulant Effects of Alcohol: Is Alcohol a Stimulant?

-When you drink alcohol, the initial effects feel like a stimulant.
+When you drink alcohol, the initial effects may feel more like a stimulant.
 Alcohol signals the release of the “feel-good chemical” dopamine in your brain.
 As dopamine surges, you may experience a burst of energy, excitement, and confidence.
 You might feel happy or even giggly.

-Depressant Effects of Alcohol
+Depressant Effects of Alcohol: Is Alcohol a Depressant?

 Despite these effects, alcohol is more depressant than stimulant.
 Have you noticed that your reaction times and thinking are sometimes slower when drinking?
 Or that your speech becomes slurred?
 Do you go from feeling energized to feeling sleepy?